 A quick way to find out if you have hard water at home is to take a look at your kettle.
 Check if there are flakes and white spots in the hard water element.

 It will mean there are no traces of lather in the sink or stains in the faucets, and you can use much less detergent.

 This saves you time and effort and helps to make your home more environmentally friendly.

-Choosing soft water can greatly affect the quality of your home and your health.
-My favorite water softener is the Fleck model.
 It has the best customer reviews on places like Amazon, is very affordable and generally does a great job.